monocurl/quarve_book/src/view_providers.md

 about mouse events happening outside of your boundary (which you can do so by return `EventResult::FocusAcquire`)

-Here is a (simplified) example of a button event handler.
+Here is a (partially incomplete) example of a button event handler.
 ```rust
 fn handle_event(&self, e: &Event, s: MSlock) -> EventResult {
     if !e.is_mouse() {